Just a quick note

 Solving the Problem of Gender Confusion

 The government has made it clear that people can represent or identify as someone other than man and woman.
-However, there has to be a way to protect the LGBTQ+ Community when it comes to pressing charges in discrimination law suits, preventing criminals and sexual predators from falsely using LGBTQ+ identies to commit sexual and other criminal activities.
+However, since the LGB has accepted the TO+ groups into their flock there must to be a way to protect the TQ+ Community since there are already laws on the books providing for the LGB population.
+However, when it comes to pressing charges in discrimination law suits, preventing criminals and sexual predators from falsely using TQ+ identies to commit sexual and other criminal activities, there are no specified regulations to identify the legitimate TO+ person.

 Questions Will Arise